avoy18/petitioner/readme.txt

 Features:
 - Unlimited petitions: Create and manage an unlimited number of petitions.
+- Ability to approve/deny petitions and set the default approval behavior (approved by default or declined)
 - Color customizations & custom CSS options
 - WYSIWYG editor: Easily edit petition letters using a modern WYSIWYG editor.
 - Form submissions export: Export petition signups and submission data to a CSV file for easy reporting.